Bradley to hold fire after Twitter users left spitting mad

 Bradley, who clinched his first major title by beating compatriot Jason Dufner in a playoff for last year's PGA Championship in Atlanta, conceded his lengthy pre-shot routine was also a concern.

-"It's about visualisation," the 25-year-old said.
+"It's about visualization," the 25-year-old said.
 "It's kind of my way of staying not stagnant.
-It's something that you don't even really realise you're doing when you're in the heat of it.
+It's something that you don't even really realize you're doing when you're in the heat of it.

 "I will take a look at it and see if there are any improvements that I can make.
 But it's something that I've been doing and it's been working.
 Coming down the stretch, it (the time) does come up a little bit.